yvzn/yvzn/README.md

 I wish I could promote more accessibility, diversity and craftmanship.

 You can find out here on [Github](https://github.com/yvzn) some of my hobbyist projects, like [Alertegelee.fr](https://github.com/yvzn/frosto), [La recyclette](https://github.com/yvzn/recikligi) and [Tabber](https://github.com/yvzn/tabber), along with experiments with various technologies.
-You can also find the source code for [my technical blog](https://blog.ludeo.net) (in french).
+You can also find the source code for [my personal website](https://ludeo.net).

 Github profile trivia:
 - 🔭 I am currently working as a software engineer / architect